scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 CWL is a powerful workflow expression language supported already by various tools we've evaluated.
 Currently, Elyra uses its own, proprietary pipeline representation format.
-Addin support of CWL to Elyra would improve interoperability between different software components.
+Adding support of CWL to Elyra would improve interoperability between different software components.
-For example, Reana, execution engine used in the particle physics community, and Galaxy partially already support CWL.
-This means it would be possible export pipelines from Elyra to Reana, without the need of transpiling the pipeline.
+For example, the Reana execution engine used in the particle physics community, and Galaxy (partially) already support CWL.
+This means it would be possible to export pipelines from Elyra to Reana, without the need of transpiling the pipeline.
 Alternatively, Elyra could integrate export and import of CWL into its pipeline editor.

 Import 3rd party component libraries
 ------------------------------------
-Since the only thing needed for something to become a CLAIMED component is to be wrapped in a container image and assigned some meta data, it is possible for 3rd party component libraries like those from KNIME or Nifi and to be imported into CLAIMED.
+Since the only thing needed for arbitrary code to become a CLAIMED component is to be wrapped in a container image and to be assigned with meta data, it is possible for 3rd party component libraries like those from KNIME or Nifi and to be imported into CLAIMED.
 This also holds true for Kubeflow components.